 - a kind donation of £50 would allow a young person to experience the West Hill Forest School.

 Donate by cheque

 Please make cheques payable to WESC Foundation and send to Fundraising, WESC Foundation, Topsham Road, Exeter, EX2 6HA.

 Patrick Phillips (Horticulture Project Manager, West Hill) joined us in March 2017 and oversees the development of the site.
-He has a BSc in Horitculture with Plantsmanship and has previously worked at Forbury House and Cothay Manor.
-Patrick is assisted by a loyal and enthusiastic team of volunteers who get involved with anything from watering and weeding to ‘jungle-busting’ and bridge building.
+He graduated from the Royal Botanic Garden Edinburgh with a BSc in Horticulture with Plantsmanship and has managed the gardens of Askham Bryan College and Cothay Manor.
+Patrick is assisted by a loyal and enthusiastic team of volunteers who get involved with anything from watering and weeding to propagation and bridge building.